Contrast-Security-OSS/infrastructure-hire-project/project3/README.md

 # Tasks

 1. Stand up the the Terraform managed RDS infrastructure (see `terraform/envs/production/README.md`)
-1. Stand up the the Terraform managed RDS infrastructure (see rs.
-[Infrastructure README](./terraform/envs/production/README.md))
+1. Stand up the the Terraform managed RDS infrastructure (see [Infrastructure README](./terraform/envs/production/README.md))
 1. Make sure you can connect to the database using the 'mysql' CLI or other MySQL client.
 1. Create the schema and load the data found in script 'schema_and_data.sql'.
 1. Pick three of the queries from the 'query_N.sql' set of scripts and do whatever it takes to improve or optimize them to perform well.